step-security/harden-runner/README.md

 Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get security alerts.

-- Email and Slack notifications are supported
+- Email, Slack, and Teams notifications are supported
-- Notifications are sent when outbound traffic is blocked or source code is overwritten
+- Notifications are sent when anomalous outbound network/ HTTPS traffic is detected, outbound traffic is blocked, or source code is overwritten
 - Notifications are not repeated for the same alert for a given workflow

 ## Discussions